 District Grants are due each year by September 1.

 Click here for a summary of the 2020-2021 Grants that were awarded.

-Provides humanitarian relief and aid in the form of equipment and materials that provide shelter, warmth, and comfort for displaced people; enhances awareness and helps District 6490 respond to and recover from disasters
+This committee raises funds and awareness for humanitarian relief and aid in the form of equipment and materials that provide shelter, warmth, and comfort to people displaced by natural or other disasters.